UCF Knights: Ice hockey

-UCF's ice hockey team was founded in 1997 and competes in the Southern Collegiate Hockey Conference in Division II of the American Collegiate Hockey Association.
-The team plays its home games at the RDV Sportsplex in Maitland, Florida.
-Since becoming head coach in 1999, Sean Weaver led the Knights to eight consecutive national tournament appearances, and placed 3rd in the 2007–08 and 2010–11 seasons.
+UCF's ice hockey team was founded in 1997 and competes in College Hockey South in Division II of the Amateur Athletic Union.
+The team plays its home games at the Orlando Ice Den in Maitland, Florida.
+Former head coach Sean Weaver led the Knights to eight consecutive national tournament appearances, and placed 3rd in the 2007–08 and 2010–11 seasons.
+The team's current head coach is Anthony Mariani.